Datavault-UK/automate-dv-docs/docs/worked_example/we_setup.md

+!!! warning
+    As of dbtvault v0.6, This section is currently out of date.
+We will be releasing an update in due course.
+    In the meantime, the demo will still work, but with outdated macros.

 ## Download the demonstration project

 Assuming you already have a python environment installed, the next step is to download the latest